Jonathan Arnott: General elections

 In the general election of 2005 he stood as a UKIP candidate for the Sheffield Attercliffe constituency, coming fourth overall with 4.5% of the vote, losing his deposit.
 Arnott was then selected to contest the Sheffield South East constituency for the 2010 general election.

-Just before the election, he took part in the second half of a Radio 5 Live debate on crime with Alan Johnson, Chris Grayling and Chris Huhne.
+Just before the election, he took part in the second half of a BBC Radio 5 Live debate on crime with Alan Johnson, Chris Grayling and Chris Huhne.
 He spoke four times, calling for a reduction in police bureaucracy, abolition of jail sentence remission and rehabilitation of offenders.
 Arnott came fifth with 4.6% of the vote, losing his deposit but increasing the UKIP vote by 0.2%.

 In the 2015 general election, he was the UKIP representative in the BBC Daily Politics Education Debate and in the young people's Newsbeat debate on the economy and housing.
 He stood for the Easington constituency–the constituency in which he lived–coming second in the safe Labour seat with 18.7% of the vote, ahead of both the Liberal Democrat and Conservative candidates.

-After the 2015 general election, Arnott accused the party of peddling a "toxic message" and "banging on" about immigration which he said lead to "self-inflicted" disappointing results.
+Following the 2015 general election, Arnott accused the party of peddling a "toxic message" and "banging on" about immigration which he said lead to "self-inflicted" disappointing results.
 He also criticised the party's candidate selection process which allowed people with what he called "abhorrent" views to represent the party.